-Because the SampleForm class is a subclass of System.
-Windows.
-Forms.
-Form, it will open by default in design mode.
-In order to access the code, you can either double click on the design window, or simply press the F7 keyboard button, while SampleForm.cs is selected in Solution explorer.
+Because the SampleForm class is a subclass of System.Windows.Forms.Form, it will open by default in design mode.
+In order to access the code, you can either double click on design window, or simply press the F7 keyboard button, while SampleForm.cs is selected in Solution explorer.

-With SampleForm.cs code visible, scroll down to the main function.
+With SampleForm.cs code visible, scroll down to main function.
 It should have the following structure:

 '''

 static void Main()

-try

 {

-PDF2Excel.Initialize("xxxx");
+PDF2PowerPoint.Initialize("XXXXXXX");

 Application.Run(new SampleForm());

-PDF2Excel.UnInitialize();
+PDF2PowerPoint.UnInitialize();

 }

 '''

-Argument of the method public static void Initialize(string pass) needs to be changed in order to use PDF2Excel as a licenced product.
+Argument of the method public static void Initialize(string pass) needs to be changed in order to use PDF2PowerPoint as a licenced product.
 This method accepts a String value that should be your personal password which is one of the two parts required to have a licenced SDK.
 For more details refer to Chapter 3.

-Here, the password has been replaced with "xxxx".
+Here, the password has been replaced with "XXXXXX".
 To successfully run the sample application in non - trial mode, you will need to pass in the password provided after purchasing the licence.